axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/my-profile/index.rst

 **Language settings** allows you to specify your preferred application language.
-This setting will affect all Axon Ivy Portal pages and – if supported – your companies applications pages as well.
+This setting will affect all Axon Ivy Portal pages and – if supported – your company's application pages as well.
 The following languages are currently supported in the Axon Ivy
 Portal: